gorilla-devs/GDLauncher-Carbon/README.md

 ### Run app in dev mode

-First of all you'll need to generate the prisma code and rspc bindings.
+First of all you'll need to generate the rspc bindings.
 To do that run

 `pnpm codegen`